Do Oral Piercings Cause Infections?

 How do people avoid such infections if they have oral piercings?

-Well, first of all, I would advise anyone thinking about getting an oral piercing to have a thorough oral and dental check-up, specially to assess their oral hygiene.
+Well, first of all, I would advise anyone thinking about getting an oral piercing to have a thorough oral and dental check-up, especially to assess their oral hygiene.
 If you do not have good oral hygiene do not get an oral piercing.
 This would most definitely increase the risk of infection greatly.

 After you get the piercing, make sure to keep the area clean especially after meals.
 Use an antiseptic mouthwash or salt solution for rinsing and it goes without saying to avoid smoking at all costs!
 Until the healing is completed.

-It is very important to watch very closely for any signs of infection which include redness, fever, chills or swelling especially swelling of the tongue as this can become life threatening if allowed to progress without intervention.
+It is very important to watch very closely for any signs of infection which include redness, fever, chills or swelling especially swelling of the tongue as this can become life-threatening if allowed to progress without intervention.
 If you notice any of these signs you must seek medical attention immediately.

 Can tongue piercings ruin your teeth?

 Yes, they most certainly can ruin your teeth.
 They’re made of a hard material that is placed within a confined space where the teeth and facial muscles are in a continuous dynamic state.
-This can cause the piercings to traumatize the delicate oral tissues or to cause breakage of the teeth or a wear of the teeth structures over time.
+This can cause the piercings to traumatize the delicate oral tissues or to cause breakage of the teeth or wear of the teeth structures over time.

 Can you treat infections from oral piercings or is it not treatable?